Riding Alone for Thousands of Miles: Plot

-On the way to the prison, the vehicle breaks down, and Yang Yang chooses to run away, being filled with anxiety at meeting a father whom he doesn't remember.
+On the way to the prison, the vehicle breaks down, and Yang Yang chooses to run away, being filled with anxiety at meeting a father whom he does not remember.
 Gouichi chases after the boy, and the two become lost in the limestone hills, having no choice but to sleep in a cave.
-Yang Yang is hostile toward Gouichi at first, but trusts him as the hours pass by.
+Yang Yang is hostile toward Gouichi at first, but comes to trust him as the hours pass by.
 They are found the next morning by the combined efforts of villagers and the police.
 Gouichi feels that Yang Yang's opinion should be respected, and lets him go home.
 Shortly after, he receives another call from Rie, informing him that Kenichi has died, leaving behind a letter saying that he has forgiven his father.

 Gouichi returns to the prison with photographs of Yang Yang.
 Li is moved and promises to give his best performance.
-As he, the musicians, and the supporting actors are about to begin, he asks why Gouichi isn't recording.
-Gouichi explains that, since his son has passed, recording is no longer necessary.
-Li, however, persuades him to record anyway, given their difficulty in coming all this way, and so the performance begins in view of the camera.
+As he, with the fellow prisoners who are the musicians and supporting actors, are about to begin, he asks Gouichi why he is not recording.
+Gouichi explains that, because his son has died, recording is no longer necessary.
+Li, however, persuades him to record anyway, given the difficulty in coming all this way; and so the performance begins in view of a camera held by Gouichi.
+Gouichi, the prison warden and the audience of prisoners are moved to tears by the performance.

 The film revolves around the meaning of Gouichi's journey, and brings in issues of performance and duplicity, the authenticity or its lack in tourist experience, and the way in which success abroad can seem to erase failure at home.